 Organizations planning a data platform migration are focused on the wrong thing.
 They’re comparing tools, evaluating vendors, and mapping timelines.
 Meanwhile, the actual reason migrations fail is already taking shape in their planning docs: scope that keeps expanding, decisions made without clear criteria, and assumptions about the target platform that nobody has validated.

 A TrendCandy survey of 300+ enterprise IT and DevOps leaders put a number on what most teams already suspect.
 77% of migration projects ran over budget by more than 10%.
-57% spent over $1 million on platform migrations in a single year.
-And more than a third watched at least 25% of that investment deliver nothing.
 No lasting value, no operational improvement, just sunk cost from implementations that didn’t hold.
 That’s not a technology problem.
 That’s a decisions problem.
 And it compounds fast once execution starts.

 The pressure to modernize is real.
 Legacy data platforms are expensive to maintain, incompatible with modern AI workloads, and increasingly a competitive liability.
 Moving to platforms like Microsoft Fabric or Power BI isn’t optional anymore for most organizations.
 But how you get there determines whether the new platform delivers or just inherits the chaos of the old one.